Table of Contents:

 1. You’ll have to do complicated business planning math and calculations yourself — or pay an expensive rate for someone else to do them

-You’re going to have to do the financial calculations, plans, and forecasts that a business plan should offer to attract investment — all by yourself.
+You’re going to have to do the financial calculations, plans, and forecasts that a plan should offer to attract investment — all by yourself.
 Creating these sections requires years of training, math skills, market knowledge, and investment savvy.
 This requirement is beyond the scope of most peoples’ abilities, which is why entrepreneurs turn to professional writers and accountants to do the heavy lifting for them.

 Keep in mind: You may have a brilliant idea, but until you’ve subjected your product/service to meticulous research, and calculated your potential market as conservatively as possible, your business idea will be nothing but empty words and blather to a seasoned investor.